QingyongHu/SoTA-Point-Cloud/README.md

 ## Introduction
 We present a comprehensive review of recent deep learning methods for point clouds.
-Please see our [arXiv tech report](https://arxiv.org/abs/1912.12033) for detail.
+Please see our [arXiv tech report](https://arxiv.org/abs/1912.12033).

 This repository provides the comparative results of existing methods on several public benchmarks.
 It covers three major tasks, including 3D shape classification, 3D object detection, and 3D point cloud segmentation.